William B. Britton: Postbellum career

 After the war, Britton became co-owner of a successful furniture factory for several years known as Britton & Kimball.

 He also remained involved in Wisconsin military affairs in the Wisconsin Army National Guard, and served as colonel of the 1st regiment of the Wisconsin National Guard for several years.

 In 1874 and 1875, he was elected to serve on the Janesvile Common Council.
 In 1882, he was elected to the Wisconsin State Assembly from Rock County's 2nd Assembly district.
 His district comprised all of the city and town of Janesville and the neighboring town of Rock.
 He ran on the Republican Party ticket and narrowly defeated Democrat C. B. Conrad; Britton received 1067 votes to Conrad's 1037, with 101 votes cast for a Prohibition candidate.
 Britton served in the Republican minority in the 36th Wisconsin Legislature, and was a member of the Assembly Committee on Cities.

 Personal life and family

 William Britton was one of at least three children born to Nicholas Britton and his wife Margaret (' Mount).

-From around 1904, Britton was confined to a wheelchair as his health gradually declined.
+From around 1904, Britton used a wheelchair as his health gradually declined.
 He died in his sleep on December 19, 1910, at his home in Janesville.
 He was survived by his wife and daughter, and five grandchildren.